 In some cases, after one or more attempts at filming the scene, participants realized that they were not happy with some of the details in their configuration scripts.
 In these cases, participants edited the configuration scripts using the GUI.
-In one case a participant realized that the duration for a timed cue was too short, so they adjusted the value.
-In another case they were not happy with the angle of the yaw in a pan, so they increased it.
-The adjustments took less than 5 minutes as the performed changes were minor parameter settings.
+In one case, a participant realized that the duration for a timed cue was too short; thus, the participant adjusted the value.
+In another case, the participant was not happy with the angle of the yaw in a pan; thus, the participant increased it.
+The adjustments took less than 5 minutes, as the performed changes were minor parameter settings.
 No issues were reported or observed with the interface.

 These findings confirm that the task of scripting the behavior of the LookOut controller can be completed with minimal training by novice users.
-The editing of the parameters after a script was tested indicates that participants were able to relate the two, and could refine the script behavior to match their needs.
+The editing of the parameters after a script was tested indicates that participants were able to relate the two and could refine the script behavior to match their needs.